tienphap1405/OOP_Assignments_Respository/Assignment3/README.md

 ---

 ## How to Run the Program

-To run the program, use the following format:
+To run the program, use the following format, and it MUST be run from the project directory:

 ```
-java -jar WordTracker.jar <input.txt> -pf/-pl/-po [-f <output.txt>]
+java -jar ./dist/WordTracker.jar <input.txt> -pf/-pl/-po [-f <output.txt>]
 ```

 #### Arguments

 1. **`<input.txt>`** (Required):

    - Path to the input text file to process.
 Must end with `.txt`.

 2. **`-pf`, `-pl`, `-po`** (Required):

    - Specify the display option for the output:
      - **`-pf`**: Displays words and filenames.
      - **`-pl`**: Displays words, filenames, and line numbers.